czz592/CT421-Assignment/Report.md

 For $\text{pop\_size}$ iterations, it takes $k$ random individuals from the population and returns the index of the best of those $k$.

+Tournament selection aims to lower error.

 ## Crossover

-Not implemented yet.
+The crossover we implemented is a one-point crossover, and is the same concept as part A, except that it is within an individual, similar to [[Report#Mutation|mutation]].

 ## Mutation

-The concept of mutation is the same as part A, except with the addtional dimension, mutation now operates within the individual, on each of its bins.
+The concept of mutation is the same as part A, except with the additional dimension, mutation now operates within the individual, on each of its bins.

 We allow mutation to generate invalid solutions, and give them a bad score in the fitness function.